Fostering a Strong SLB Safe Culture

 Our strong SLB Safe culture has been evolving through impactful programs, technological advancements, and training and competence development.
 We have integrated the SLB Safe culture among our employees and families, as well as our contractors, customers, and other third parties.
 We proactively collaborate to share best practices and initiatives, focusing on incident-free operations.

-Comprehensive safety training: Rigorous safety training for employees, contractors, and stakeholders has heightened awareness and knowledge of potential risks and safety procedures.
+Comprehensive safety training: We offer rigorous safety training for employees, contractors, and stakeholders to heighten awareness and knowledge of potential risks and safety procedures.

 (HSE level 3) |